3 RISC-V Memory Models

 The global memory order is defined over the primitive load and store operations generated by memory instructions.
 It is then subject to the constraints defined in the rest of this chapter.
 Any execution satisfying all of the memory model constraints is a legal execution (as far as the memory model is concerned).

-5.1.1.1 Memory Model Primitives
+3.1.1.1 Memory Model Primitives

 The program order over memory operations reflects the order in which the instructions that generate each load and store are logically laid out in that hart’s dynamic instruction stream; i.e., the order in which a simple in-order processor would execute the instructions of that hart.

+Memory-accessing instructions give rise to memory operations.
+A memory operation can be either a load operation, a store operation, or both simultaneously.
+All memory operations are single-copy atomic: they can never be observed in a partially complete state.
 Each aligned memory instruction that accesses XLEN or fewer bits gives rise to exactly one memory operation, unless specified otherwise.
 An aligned AMO gives rise to a single memory operation that is both a load operation and a store operation simultaneously.

 Among instructions in RV32GC and RV64GC, the following are exceptions to the rule that an aligned memory instruction gives rise to exactly one memory operation: